 Sukkot

-We mark the beginning of fall through song and prayer, shaking the lulav and etrog, and gathering in the sukkah.
+We mark the beginning of fall through song and prayer, shaking the lulav and etrog and gathering in the sukkah.
 Join us for services throughout the eight days of Sukkot.

 Shemini Atzeret

-Simchat Torah
+Simhat Torah

-In the evening we celebrate the Torah with lively music.
+In the evening, we celebrate the Torah with lively music.

 The next morning, we end the annual cycle of Torah reading and begin it again, honoring two congregants as Hatan Torah and Kallat B’reishit.